-One patient input was received by CADTH from the Gastrointestinal (GI) Society and was summarized for this review.
-The GI Society is a national charity organization with programs and services that support research, advocate for appropriate patient access to healthcare, and promote gastrointestinal and liver health.
+One patient input was received from the GI Society and was summarized for this review.
+The GI Society is a national charity organization with programs and services that support research, advocate for appropriate patient access to health care, and promote GI and liver health.
 Information from this input was gathered via questionnaires and interviews.
 Information was collected from 5 surveys with a total of 1,633 respondents contributing across the surveys.
-Additional data from a 2020 focus group on persons living with IBD and one-to-one interviews with patients were also assessed for the input.
+Additional data from a 2020 focus group on persons living with IBD and 1-to-1 interviews with patients were also assessed for the input.

-The GI society highlighted that patients with IBD preferred sustained remission/treatment response over relieving one symptom.
-Respondents in the surveys expressed different concerns associated with IBD some of which included the fear of running out of medication, how to determine when to go to the ER based on their symptoms, pain, fear of going out due to disease, decrease quality of life, and fear and worry of being faced with mortality at a young age.
+The GI Society highlighted that patients with IBD preferred sustained remission and/or treatment response over relieving 1 symptom.
+Respondents to the surveys expressed different concerns associated with IBD, some of which included the fear of running out of medication, how to determine when to go to the emergency department based on their symptoms, pain, fear of going out because of disease, decreased quality of life, and fear and worry of being faced with mortality at a young age.
 The patient group highlighted the need for effective treatments for patients that could improve quality of life and cause no symptoms, pain, frustration, or hardship.
-The patient advocacy group expressed that inadequate access to treatment causes patient suffering such as continual, debilitating disease symptoms; secondary illnesses such as depression and anxiety disorders; and loss of family/social interactions that could have been prevented.
+The patient advocacy group expressed that inadequate access to treatment causes patient suffering, such as continual, debilitating disease symptoms; secondary illnesses, such as depression and anxiety disorders; and loss of family and/or social interactions that could have been prevented.

-According to the patient advocacy group, treatment of CD requires a multi-faceted strategy that allows for the management of symptom and disease consequences with therapies that target and reduce the underlying inflammation.
-Treatment options outlined included 5-ASA, corticosteroids, immunosuppressive agents, and biologics.
+According to the patient advocacy group, treatment of CD requires a multifaceted strategy that allows for the management of symptom and disease consequences with therapies that target and reduce the underlying inflammation.
+The treatment options outlined included 5-aminosalicylic acids, corticosteroids, immunosuppressive drugs, and biologics.
 The patient advocacy group highlighted that despite the treatment options available in practice, patients with CD still have trouble achieving remission and adequate symptom relief; thus, there is a need for more treatments that cater to patients' needs.
-There were no patients interviewed that were currently receiving the treatment under review, however, the majority of patients surveyed had received a biologic.
-Results from one survey showed that 63% of respondents reported symptom reduction after using a biologic and 23% confirmed remission.
+There were no patients interviewed who were currently receiving the treatment under review; however, the majority of patients surveyed had received a biologic.
+Results from 1 survey showed that 63% of the respondents reported symptom reduction after using a biologic and 23% confirmed remission.

 According to the patient advocacy group, patients would like additional effective treatment options with convenient and timely patient access and different administration methods and dosages.
-The GI society highlighted that major concerns with available therapies included ensuring adequate supply and continuity of care, especially timely communication between patients and their healthcare providers.
-The patient group noted that receiving intravenous treatments at clinics and untimely communications between patients and healthcare providers could mean frequently taking time off work, which can be difficult and contribute to financial hardship for many patients.
-According to the patient advocacy group, patients desire options that can be administered at home thereby reducing required time off work.
+The GI Society highlighted that major concerns with available therapies included ensuring adequate supply and continuity of care, especially timely communication between patients and their health care providers.
+The patient group noted that receiving IV treatments at clinics and untimely communications between patients and health care providers could mean frequently taking time off work, which can be difficult and contribute to financial hardship for many patients.
+According to the patient advocacy group, patients desire options that can be administered at home, thereby reducing required time off work.